Immigrated urn models - asymptotic properties and applications: The immigrated urn model

+To improve statistical efficiency, a suitable response adaptive randomization procedure should be adopted because of variability (Hu and Rosenberger, 2003).
 Hu, Rosenberger and Zhang (2006) studied the variability of a randomization procedure that targets any given allocation proportion.
 They obtained a lower bound of the variability.
-For the IMU model in this paper, we have following results.
-When the variance of IMU model attains the lower bound, we can use the Cr\'amer-Rao formula to compute the variance.
-In general, we have
+For a large class of the IMU models in this paper, the lower bound of the variability is attained.
+When the variance of IMU model attains the lower bound, we can use the Cram\'er-Rao formula to compute the variance.
+In general, we have the following theorem.